Physical Spirituality

 Keep in mind that the serial narratives each sentience comprehends are mostly seamless, since the serial meanings in its opposite mode are meaningless or irrelevant.
 Each sentience will likely experience seamless serial narratives even while it is switching in and out of consciousness, and our overall sensation of consciousness is a seamless experience of being sentient even though its modes may be switching.

 One's conscious sentience not only comprehends but interacts attentively with one or more serial narratives (of its mode), thereby bringing its consciousness to bear on the development of these narratives.
 While serial narratives are interrupted when adjoining interactions are of different modes, the attention narratives receive is interrupted by a switch of one's mode of consciousness, for the narratives may develop while one's consciousness is of the opposite mode.
-On return, the narratives that were being attended to before the switch may have developed in a way that interest in them is now lost, or other narratives (of the same mode) may have developed to attract the attention of the conscious sentience more strongly.
+On return, the narratives that were being attended to before the switch may have developed in a way so that interest in them is now lost, or other narratives (of the same mode) may have developed to attract the attention of the conscious sentience more strongly.
 By holding one's consciousness to the same mode without switching, narratives receive ongoing attention, allowing them to utilize the benefits of consciousness more fully and perhaps plumb greater depths of meaning; while switching one's mode of consciousness interrupts the benefit narratives receive from conscious attention.

 Choice of Consciousness